marcos-vinicius-mafei/marcos-vinicius-mafei/README.md

 <h1 align="center">Hi 👋, I'm Marcos Mafei</h1>
 <h3>A passionate frontend developer!
-I've always loved technology and I'm becoming more and more fascinated and excited about everything the tech world has to offer.
-It's amazing to work with something you truly love.</h3>
+I've always loved technology and I'm becoming more and more fascinated and excited about everything the tech world has to offer.</h3>

 <h4>- 👨‍💻 My Portfolio: <a href="https://marcos-mafei-portfolio.vercel.app/" rel="noopener noreferrer" target="_blank">Click here</a> </h4>